harvard-edtech/caccl-deploy/README.md

 - `-s` / `--task-schedule` - a six-field cron expression, e.g. '0 12 * * ? *'.
 See [Scheedule Expressions for Rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html) for details.
 - `-c` / `--task-command` - the override command to use when starting the container (the `CMD` value).

+**Important**: the `schedule` subcommand only modifies your app's deployment configuration; you must still run a `stack ... deploy` for the resource additions/changes to be provisioned.

 ##### example

 You want to run a django command once a day at 3am.
-The cron expression will need to be in GMT, so for the schedule you'll add five hours and enter "0 8 * * ? *".
-Why the "?"?
-According to the docs:

-> You can't specify the Day-of-month and Day-of-week fields in the same cron expression.
-If you specify a value (or a *) in one of the fields, you must use a ? (question mark) in the other.

 ```
 $ caccl-deploy schedule -a my-app \